2ndPrince/bibleTool/README.md

 4) Verses are displayed and outputted to text all at once

 ## Why and How?
-Goal: provide convenience to prepare ppt slide for worship service Tech stack: MEAN
+Goal: To provide convenience to prepare ppt slide for worship service Tech stack: MEAN
 Next: Hymns and CCM will be supported.
 They should be interchangbly called.
 CCM can be called either by lyrics or title.
-For korean, lyrics are recommended
+For korean, lyrics are recommended.
 ```
 Mat 2:4-7
 Hymn 356